-What are Diamond Sponges made of and can I recycle them?Updated 5 hours ago
+What are Diamond Sponges made of and can I recycle them?Updated 16 days ago

-TL;DR: Diamond Sponges are made from high-density PU foam with a silica-alumina abrasive coating.
+TL;DR: Diamond Sponges are made from high-density PU foam with a silica alumina abrasive coating.
 Not recyclable in most kerbside bins due to bonded mixed materials.
 Reuse for dirtier tasks when worn, then place in general waste.

 Last reviewed: April 2026

-What are Koh Diamond Sponges made of?
+What are Diamond Sponges made of?

 Core